libbyschuknight/tid_til/terminal/terminal_stuff.md

 LOCAL_IP=192.168.1.19
 ```

-Chatted with a collegue and have now added this to `.zshrc`:
+Chatted with a colleague and have now added this to `.zshrc`:

 ```zsh
 export LOCAL_IP=$(ipconfig getifaddr en0)